smartdevicelink/sdl_evolution/proposals/0095-AOA-multiplexing.md

 ```

 ### When onEnableSecondaryTransport gets called, we read AOA_USB as AOA multiplexing.
+This proposal assumes the app should use AOA multiplexing rather than legacy AOA for all cases.
+Legacy AOA exclusively accesses the USB accessory and disallows other apps to use AOA transport, so AOA multiplexing should be better.
 ```java
 public void onEnableSecondaryTransport(byte sessionID, ArrayList<String> secondaryTransport,
 	        ArrayList<Integer> audio, ArrayList<Integer> video, TransportType transportType) {